 “Should I go contract?” is a question that comes up frequently for speech-language pathologists at all stages of their careers.
 Some SLPs are just starting out and others are mid-career, but feel ready for a change.
-Since I’ve worked both as a contract speech path and I’ve been hired directly by various school districts, I have insight into both experiences.
+I’ve worked both as a contract speech path and I’ve been hired directly by various school districts.
+Let me share my insight into both experiences.

-- Substantially higher pay – When you work as a contract employee, you get paid an hourly wage.
+- Substantially higher pay – When you work as a contract employee, you receive an hourly wage.
 That wage is negotiable with the contract company.
 When I worked contract, I negotiated an hourly rate that included an increase due to my ability to speak Spanish.
-Additionally, travel stipends can be negotiated as well.
+Additionally, travel stipends are negotiable as well.
 The hourly rate is typically higher than what a school employee would receive because the contract company does not provide a pension, health benefits, or summer pay.
-However, health insurance can be negotiated with a contract company.
+However, health insurance may be negotiated with a contract company.

 - Freedom from some of the requirements of a regular employee – Many contract employees can customize their schedules in ways that other employees cannot.
 For example, when I was contract for a school district with a longer day, I negotiated hours to start a little later than other employees and I could leave 20 minutes earlier than other non-contract employees.
 Additionally, I did not have to attend certain meetings that other staff attended.

 - Social security-based pay – Because a school-based contract employee does not earn a pension, they have a Social Security-based position.
 That can be an advantage for people who are concerned about pension funding (but other people worry about the funding of Social Security).
 Additionally, keep in mind due to the windfall provision, a person cannot collect full benefits from both Social Security and a pension.
 Usually, the Social Security benefit is reduced when the participant has a pension.